keshavsingh4522/keshavsingh4522/README.md

     <tr>
       <td><a href="https://keshavsingh4522.github.io/Projects/CodeEditor/">CodeEditor</a></td>
       <td>HTML,CSS,Javascript</td>
-      <td>write html cod here and result will display there</td>
+      <td>write html cod here and the result will display there</td>
     </tr>
     <tr>
       <td><a href='https://keshavsingh4522.github.io/Projects/Wordpad/'>Wordpad</a></td>
-      <td>Html,Css,Javascript</td>
+      <td>Html,CSS,Javascript</td>
       <td>its functionality look like as wordpad</td>
     </tr>
     <tr>
       <td><a href='https://keshavsingh4522.github.io/Projects/address%20maker/'>Address Maker</a></td>
-      <td>Html,Css,Javascript</td>
+      <td>Html,CSS,Javascript</td>
-      <td>it generates address in desing format by fiiling the details</td>
+      <td> It generates an address in design format by filling in the details</td>
     </tr>
     <tr>
       <td><a href="https://keshavsingh4522.github.io/Projects/switcher-app/">Switcher app</a></td>
       <td>HTML,CSS,jQuery</td>
-      <td>It changes  the text color by drag and drp color on text</td>
+      <td>It changes  the text color by dragging and dropping color on text</td>
     </tr>
     <tr>
       <td><a href='https://keshavsingh4522.github.io/music-player/'>Music Player</a></td>
       <td>HTML,HTML5,CSS,CSS3,Javascript,jQuery</td>
-      <td>add songs and play music,it also uses to store data in  INDEXEDB Database by which we can play songs,if we not clear the catch then song will remain stored in database.</td>
+      <td>add songs and play music, it also uses to store data in  INDEXEDB Database by which we can play songs, if we do not clear the catch then the song will remain stored in a database.</td>
     </tr>
   </tbody>
 </table>